Corporate insolvency

 The bankruptcy court appoints the liquidator after having consulted the attending creditors.

-The liquidator must not be unfit in relation to the insolvent company.
+The liquidator must not be unfit in relation to the bankrupt company.

 If one or more creditors so request within three weeks of the winding-up order, a so-called meeting of creditors must be held, at which meeting the creditors vote for the appointment of a liquidator.
-The meeting of creditors may decide to appoint several liquidators.
+At the meeting of creditors, it may be decided to appoint several liquidators.

 The bankruptcy court may appoint one additional liquidator.